 I know so many people who ask, “what is the best sunscreen for babies with eczema?”
-However, obviously, everybody reacts differently so I don’t think there is a ‘one size fits all’ product, but you may like to try these and see if they work for you too.
+Obviously, everybody reacts differently so I don’t think there is a ‘one size fits all’ product, but you may like to try these and see if they work for your little ones too?

-What’s more these products are available online as well as some stores around the world.
+These products are available online as well as some stores around the world.
 Please do let me know if I have missed out a product that has worked for you and is one of the best sunscreen for babies with sensitive skin.

 Therefore, you may see that many creams are not advised for babies under six months when exposure should be avoided.

 Look for sunscreen which contains titanium dioxide or zinc oxide – as these create a physical barrier from the sun.
 Always check the label before use and apply 20 to 30 minutes before going outside.

 This is the one that I often use.
 It is thick and creamy and helps with her eczema as well as offers sun protection.
 This sun lotion can leave a stain on clothes but I found using washing up liquid on the stain before I put it in the washing machine removes it easily.

-- Its 78% organic natural ingredients include; avocado, sunflower and olive oil, beeswax, aloe vera, edelweiss and rosemary extract.
+- It’s 78% organic natural ingredients include; avocado, sunflower and olive oil, beeswax, aloe vera, edelweiss and rosemary extract.
 It’s a thick cream but absorbs well.
 The Green People highlights that this suncream is for sensitive skin.

 - Ingredients: Aqua (Spring Water), Isoamyl P-Methoxycinnamate (Naturally occurring UV-Filter), Olea Europea (Olive) Fruit oil*, Helianthus Annuus (SUNFLOWER) Seed Oil*, Cetaryl Alcohol (Emulsifying Plant Wax), Diethylamino Hydroxybenzoyl Hexyl Benzoate, Elais Guinesis (Palm) Oil*^, Titanium Dioxide [Nano] (Mineral UV-Filter), Glyceral Sterate (Plant Derived Emulsifier), Cera Alba (Beeswax)*, Aloe Vera) Leaf Juice Powder*, Persea Gratissima (Avocado) Oil*, Leontoppodium Alpium (Edelweiss) Leaf Extract*, Commiphora Myrrah (Myrrh) Oil^, Rosmeary) Leaf Extract*, Cetearyl Glucoside (Plant derived Emulsifer), Sodium Stearoyl Glutomate (Plant Derived Emulsifier), Gluconolactone, Sodium Benzoate, Sodium Dehydroacetate, Phytic Acid. *84% CERTIFIED ORGANIC INGREDIENTS, ^FAIRLY TRADED (Period After Opening 6M)

 - Badger Broad Spectrum SPF 30 Broad spectrum protection from UVA & UVB rays using the safe mineral Zinc Oxide – No oxybenzone, octinoxate, or other chemical active sunscreening agents.
 Zinc based.
-This is one of the most natural sunscreen for baby eczema.
+This is one of the most natural sunscreens for baby eczema.

 I have used Childs Farm several times and found it thick and effective.
-‘Ive recently also tried the spray version which is not as thick and leaves an oily feel once it is applied.
+I’ve recently also tried the spray version which is not as thick and leaves an oily feel once it is applied.
 However, most importantly it didn’t aggravate her skin and protected it from the sun.

 - Childs Farm 50+ SPF sun cream sensitive Suitable for 6 months upwards, free from parabens, SLSs, mineral oils and artificial colours.
 It is a thick white cream but does the trick!
 Considered a ‘miracle cream’ by many in the UK and a good contender for the best sunscreen for toddlers with eczema – they wriggle so much but the cream stays put.